Don't Be a "Hider"

 I have a confession to make.
 For as long as I can remember I've been a "hider" when it comes to my asthma.
-I take my inhalers & medications away from people.
+I take my inhalers and medications away from people.
 I tend to become withdrawn when I'm having a bad asthma day.
-I don't like drawing attention to myself.
+I don't like drawing attention to myself or my asthma, because it embarrassed me.
 I would feel ashamed and didn't want people to perceive me as being "the sickly one."

 When my asthma became more bothersome in my teens I especially didn't want any of my classmates to know.
 Kids can be mean and I definitely didn't want anyone to know I had asthma.

-I should know better being a Respiratory Therapist.
-But old habits die hard.
-I remember one day in college (14 years ago) during a respiratory lab class I had a pretty bad asthma attack.
-I left the classroom & hid in the stairwell as to not draw any attention to myself.
-Big mistake.
-When one of my classmates noticed I had been missing for awhile she came to look for me & found me in pretty rough shape.
-911 was called & off to the hospital I went in the back of an ambulance with full lights & sirens blaring.
-Looking back that could have potentially been avoided if my classmates knew I had asthma or if I would have asked for help before my breathing really got out of hand.
+When one of my classmates noticed I had been missing for a while, she came to look for me and found me in pretty rough shape.
+She called 911 and off to the hospital I went in the back of an ambulance with full lights and sirens blaring.
+Looking back, that could have potentially been avoided if my classmates knew I had asthma or if I would have asked for help before my breathing really got out of hand.

-I learned a pretty hard lesson after that attack.
-I had to come clean with myself and be completely honest about the severity of my disease.
-Being a severe asthmatic makes it very hard to be a hider.
-The truth is, there is NOTHING to be embarrassed about.
+The truth is, asthma is NOTHING to be embarrassed about.
 It's a part of me.
 It makes up part of my identity but it does not define me.
 It took me many years to come to this realization and to accept this fact.

 I am not embarrassed of my asthma now

 I am not ashamed of having asthma.
 I am honest with my husband and family and friends when I'm having a bad asthma day.
 The truth is that I need support.